jsalvasoler/trigger_arc_tsp/README.md

 - Gurobi solver.

 The paths for Boost and Gurobi might need to be adjusted in `src/CMakeLists.txt` depending on your system.

+### Instances

+The instances can be downloaded from the [release page](https://github.com/jsalvasoler/trigger_arc_tsp/releases/tag/v1.0.0/instances.zip).
+They should be unzipped and placed in the `instances/` directory at the root of the repository.

 ### Scripts